takanori-fujiwara/ccpca/README.md

 New
 -----
+* Python implementation of cPCA, ccPCA is completely changed to only use python for easiler implementation (2025-04-23).
+    - Compared with previous C++ binded version, this version has much faster when data size is large (but slightly slower for small data).
+Also, Python version supports any float precisions.
 * Supported installation using virtual environments (due to the use of venv became a default from Python3.12) (2024-04-14).
 * Now, all Mac OS, Linux, Windows are supported (2022-04-27).